qiulang/vllm-sglang-perf/readme.md

 SGLang and vLLM are both high-performance inference frameworks for large language models, with SGLang taking a compilation-based approach while vLLM focuses on optimized attention and memory management.

 Before starting this comparison, I had no bias toward either framework and was simply curious about their relative performance.
-The comparative analysis revealed important nuances about configuration impacts, with each framework exhibiting specific performance advantages in different deployment scenarios depending on parallelism strategies and parameter settings.

-Benchmark testing without clear objectives can often be misleading and produce non-objective results.
+I understand benchmark testing without clear objectives can often be misleading and produce non-objective results.
 However, this project has a specific, focused goal: to evaluate how vLLM and SGLang perform when running a small LLM model on a **mid-range** NVIDIA GPU like A10, in both single and multi-GPU configurations.

 For this test, I selected the Qwen 2.5 7B quantized model.
 I specifically chose its AWQ variant rather than the GPTQ int 4-bit model, based on both information from sources like https://github.com/mit-han-lab/llm-awq and my own testing, which showed AWQ outperforming GPTQ int 4-bit models.

 This represents a practical, real-world scenario for organizations deploying smaller quantized models on accessible hardware, rather than focusing on high-end multi-GPU setups that may be less common in production environments.

+The comparative analysis revealed important nuances about configuration impacts, with each framework exhibiting specific performance advantages in different deployment scenarios depending on parallelism strategies and parameter settings.

 ## Test Setup